fe-data/fe-docs/docs/getting-started/settings.rst

 - ``example_invoice`` Create an example invoice
 - ``example_ticket`` Create an example ticket
 - ``export`` Expert events and related pages and templates
+- ``firebase`` Access to Firebase for creating accounts and realtime messages
 - ``import`` Import events and related pages and templates
 - ``kml_upload`` Upload KML-files for tracking
+- ``map`` Show tracks on a map including checkin numbers for all checkpoints
 - ``read`` Read events
 - ``remove_all`` Remove all orders from an event
 - ``set_zero`` Set all counters to zero